glhuilli/newvelles/README.md

 #### v0.0.1 (2021-05-09)

-* Initial release of the command line version of newsvelle with the UI tool.
+* Initial release of the command line version of newvelles with the UI tool.

+#### v0.0.2 (2021-05-16)

+* Upgraded output format for visualization.
+* Daemon support to keep news updated every N minutes.
+* Configuration support for debugging and daemon.